-BW defines its remit fairly broadly; allowing it scope to support wildlife conservation and promote good practice in connection with development and other human activities/ land uses.
+Building Wildlife defines its remit fairly broadly, allowing it to support a wide range of wildlife conservation projects and promote good practice in connection with building development and other human activities/ land uses.
 Our overarching mission is to secure a sustainable future for wildlife and habitat conservation in North East Wales.

-BW also arranges the approval of any conservation strategies, conservation objectives, and associated implementation plans or proposals including land acquisition and tendering for occupation by other public, private or third sector organisations
+Building Wildlife also arranges the approval of any conservation strategies, conservation objectives, and associated implementation plans or proposals including land acquisition and tendering for occupation by other public, private, or third sector organisations.